-This tumor most commonly affects children 5 - 10 years of age.
+This tumor most commonly affects children 5 to 10 years of age.
 Adults can sometimes be affected.
 Boys and girls are equally likely to develop this condition.

 Craniopharyngioma causes symptoms by:

 Damage to the pituitary gland causes hormone imbalances that can lead to excessive thirst, excessive urination, and stunted growth.

 When the optic nerve is damaged by the tumor, vision problems develop.
 These defects are often permanent, and may get worse after surgery to remove the tumor.